Black Sox Scandal: Trial (1921)

-Landis appointed Commissioner, bans all eight players (1921)
+Judge Landis appointed Commissioner, bans all eight players (1921)

 Judge Kenesaw Mountain Landis signs the agreement to become Commissioner of Baseball, November 12, 1920.

 Long before the scandal broke, many of baseball's owners had nursed longstanding grievances with the way the game was then governed by the National Baseball Commission.
 The Black Sox scandal and the damage it caused to the game's reputation gave owners the resolve to make significant changes to the governance of the sport.
 Their original plan was to appoint the widely respected federal judge and noted baseball fan Kenesaw Mountain Landis to head a reformed three-member commission comprising men unconnected to baseball.
-However, Landis made it clear to the owners that he would only accept an appointment as the game's sole commissioner, and even then only on the condition that he be granted essentially unchecked power over the sport.
+However, Landis made it clear to the owners that he would accept only an appointment as the game's sole commissioner, and even then only on the condition that he be granted essentially unchecked power over the sport.
 Desperate to clean up the game's image, the owners agreed to his terms and vested him with virtually unlimited authority over everyone in the major and minor leagues.
 It was controversial at the time for MLB to move toward a single commissioner with sole governance on behalf of the owners.

 Upon taking office before the 1921 season, one of Landis' first acts as commissioner was to use his new powers to place the eight implicated players on an "ineligible list", a decision that effectively left them suspended indefinitely from all of "organized" professional baseball (although not from semi-pro barnstorming teams).
 Following their acquittals, Landis quickly quashed any prospect that he might reinstate the accused players.
-On August 3, 1921, the day after the acquittals, Landis issued his own verdict:
+On August 3, 1921, the day after the acquittals, Judge Landis issued his own verdict: